Uli-Z/autoPDFtagger/README.md

 ### Caching & Costs

-- 24h on‑disk cache for OCR and AI calls; default directory is `~/.autoPDFtagger/config`.
+- 24h on‑disk cache for OCR and AI calls; default directory is `~/.autoPDFtagger/cache`.
 - Disable per run with `--no-cache`.
 - The tool reports both spent and saved (cache) costs to keep runs predictable.

-Note: We’re considering switching the default cache directory to `~/.autoPDFtagger/cache`.
-If you prefer that, you can already point `[CACHE].dir` there in your config.

 ### Confidence Logic